7 Upper Body Bodyweight Exercises You Can Try Today

 The “Loaded Beast” comes from an emerging type of workout called Animal Flow.
 Animal Flow is low to the ground and mimics the way animals move.
 The idea is to connect with our bodies to make them more strong, mobile and coordinated.

 One of the basic moves of Animal Flow is the Loaded Beast.
 This actually looks a lot like the prep we just went over for push-ups.
 Get on all fours with your wrists under your shoulders, knees under your hips, and toes on the floor.
 Now, take all of the weight off of your knees and into your toes so that your knees are hovering a few inches off the ground (while still bent).
-Now you’re in position.
+Now you’re in a strength training position.